01 of 07

 The Luxury of Orchids

-Would you ever consider placing something as special as a blooming orchid in a window box?
-Actually, a window box display is an excellent way to highlight several orchids that are in bloom at the same time.
+Surprisingly, a window box display is an excellent way to highlight several orchids that are in bloom at the same time.
 Orchids benefit from living outdoors at least part of the year, basking in the refreshing breezes and natural humidity of the landscape.
 The ideal light is bright filtered shade.
-Of course, you should only place your orchids in outdoor window boxes if the temperatures are suitable, usually, between 50-85 degrees F. Keep the orchids in their permanent pots, and nestle the pots between greenery you plant in the window box as a filler, such as an ivy.Continue to 5 of 7 below.
+Of course, you should only place your orchids in outdoor window boxes if the temperatures are suitable, usually, between 50 and 85 degrees Fahrenheit.
+Keep the orchids in their permanent pots, and nestle the pots between greenery you plant in the window box as a filler, such as an ivy.Continue to 5 of 7 below.

 05 of 07